Tea for breakfast

 Historically, Arabica coffee is believed to have originated in the highlands of Ethiopia, where it spread to the Arabian Peninsula and gained popularity.
 The Arabica bean eventually made its way to Europe and is now the most commercially significant coffee species, accounting for about 60-70% of global coffee production.

-Robusta coffee beans are the second most commonly produced species and are known for their affordability in the commercial coffee market.
+Robusta coffee beans are the second most commonly produced type of coffee beans and are known for their affordability in the commercial coffee market.
 Robusta beans are popular in espresso blends where they contribute to the crema formation and provide a stronger kick of caffeine.

 In terms of flavour, Robusta beans have a stronger and more bitter taste compared to the Arabica bean.
 They often exhibit earthy, woody, and sometimes even a slightly nutty flavour and are generally considered to have a less complex flavour profile compared to the Arabica.
 Not only this, but they also tend to have a more pungent scent when cooked.